pyguides

 app.run()

-The compose() method is where you define the widget hierarchy.
-Textual builds a tree of widgets, with your App at the root.
+The compose() method is where you describe the widget hierarchy.
+Textual builds a tree with your App at the root and every child widget nested below it.

-A Screen represents a full terminal view, while Widget are individual components.
-This separation lets you organize your app into distinct views.
+A Screen represents a full terminal view, while a Widget is an individual component.
+The split lets you organize larger apps into distinct views you can push and pop.

 from textual.app import App, ComposeResult